ropensci-review-tools/ropensci-review-tools/docs/roreviewapi/functions/symbol_crs.md

-# `symbol_crs`

-Cross symbol, exported for direct use in plumber API
+# Cross symbol, exported for direct use in plumber API

 ## Description

 Cross symbol, exported for direct use in plumber API

 ## Usage